doki-theme/doki-theme-jetbrains/README.md

 # Got Contributions, fun ideas, or issues?

-Don't be afraid to reach out and join the [Slack Community](https://join.slack.com/t/doki-doki-theme/shared_invite/enQtNzIzMDY4MjkwNDUzLTE3MWFkNTUxMjVmMjFiNjIwMzA1NTliZDFlNjM4ZGQ1NThmYWQ4NmVjN2ExOWQ2YzA4MzgxMzQ3NjQ0YmQ2OGU)!
+Don't be afraid to reach out and join the [Gitter Community](https://gitter.im/doki-theme-jetbrains/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link)!

 ## Enjoying the plugin and want more people to use it?